 A rich multivitamin–mineral complex with adequate essential fatty acids is the cornerstone of our treatment for food sensitivities — this is often enough to correct imbalances and soothe diet-related inflammation.
 In some cases targeted therapeutic use of supplements is required, as determined on a case-by-case basis.

 Additionally, a gentle detox program can rejuvenate your GI system and soothe inflammation.
 If you don’t see results, you may need more guidance on how to cleanse your system of inflammatory molecules and restore optimal detox function.
-(Please refer to our detoxification section for specific suggestions).
+Please refer to our detoxification section for specific suggestions.

 Environmental sensitivities.
 Another effective way to decrease your overall body load is to clean house.
 Invest in a good vacuum cleaner with a HEPA filter.
 Go through your cabinets and throw out cleansers, creams, soaps, and cosmetics with irritating synthetic chemicals.
 Buy green building materials, furnishings, cleaners, and laundry detergents.
 Encase your bedding and choose all-natural fabrics and bed linens.
 Some natural products, like soy and aloe, can be allergenic — and don’t overlook houseplants.
-(See our article on green cleaning for more information.)

 Chemical sensitivities.
 If you are becoming more and more sensitive to noxious fumes, air fresheners, perfumes, chemical odors, and other synthetic off-gassing, it’s usually a good sign that your system is on overload.
 Headaches, dry mouth, sore throat, dizziness, nausea, coughing, and rashes are common symptoms of chemical sensitivity.
-NAET (Nambudripad’s Allergy Elimination Techniques) is an effective, noninvasive way to eliminate many sensitivities and allergies.
+NAET (Nambudripad’s Allergy Elimination Techniques) are an effective, noninvasive way to eliminate many sensitivities and allergies.
 Using a combination of therapies, including nutrition, acupuncture/acupressure, allopathy, chiropraction, and kinesiology, practitioners have successfully desensitized patients so that they can tolerate the offending substances without symptoms.

 Emotional burdens.
 These are often the trickiest to clear.
 Talk therapy and energy work may help you connect an allergic response with any emotional underpinnings it may have.
 At the very least, you can determine the areas in your life that add the most emotional stress and limit them, just as you would an offending food.
 The important thing to remember is that our bodies don’t function in a vacuum.
 If there’s a symptom, there is usually some sort of emotional root — and vice versa.